OpenSSL Usage tips

-OpenSSL can be a complicated application to be sure.
-This page intends to shed some light on how to accomplish some typical operations, such as viewing a certificates details or creating a SSL (client) connection to an email server that supports STARTTLS.
+The OpenSSL (http://openssl.org/) toolkit can be a complicated beast for the new user.
+This tutorial page intends to shed some light on how to accomplish some typical operations, such as viewing an x.509 (also called SSL/TLS) certificate details or creating a SSL (client) connection to an email server that supports STARTTLS.

 openssl x509 -in filename.crt -noout -text